 - Have stabilized breast development

 To learn how you can achieve a firmer, more masculine-looking physique, meet with Dr. Mele for an initial consultation.
-During your visit, he can discuss your options regarding this procedure.
+There are multiple ways to treat gynecomastia.
+During your visit, he will discuss your options regarding this procedure.

 When visiting with Dr. Mele, you will be thoroughly examined in order to determine if this procedure is the most beneficial solution to your condition.
 During the consultation, Dr. Mele will discuss your available options.
 You can inform Dr. Mele of your desired results, and have a personalized treatment plan implemented to maximize both the predictability and safety of your goals.
 In addition, the risks, side effects, and how to prepare for the procedure will be covered.
 This may include refraining from alcohol intake and smoking for a period of weeks both before and after your Gynecomastia Reduction Surgery.